 - Online databases

 - Image processing systems

 How to Become a Tax Examiner, Collector, or Revenue Agent

 Individuals working as a Tax Examiner, Collector, or Revenue Agent have obtained the following education levels:

 How many years of work experience do I need?

 Where do Tax Examiners, Collectors, and Revenue Agents Work?

-Those interested in being a Tax Examiner, Collector, or Revenue Agent may also be interested in:
+Those thinking about becoming a Tax Examiner, Collector, or Revenue Agent might also be interested in the following careers:

 - Regulatory Affairs Specialists